ninjaaron/libaaron/README.rst

 libaaron
 ========

 Just my library of handy functions I like to bring along.
+Other people may feel free to copy this library, but they should not depend on it.
+The content and APIs are subject to change without notice.

 .. contents::